quad58/UnityAdvancedMeshCreator/README.md

 # UnityAdvancedMeshCreator
- Advanced mesh creator for Unity that allows to calculate mesh data separately in other thread.
+Fast mesh creator for Unity that allows to calculate mesh data separately in other thread.

 ## How to install
 Go to [Releases](https://github.com/quad58/UnityAdvancedMeshCreator/releases) and download the archive.
 Then unpack the archive into your project's assets folder.